iter8-tools/iter8/README.md

 ### Kubernetes-friendly metrics-driven <strong>experiments</strong> and <strong>safe rollouts</strong>.

-#### Built for DevOps/SRE/MLOps/data science teams.

 ## Use Cases

 1. Load testing with SLOs
-2. A/B(/n) testing with business reward metrics
+2. A/B(/n) testing for improving business value with each release of app/ML model
-3. SLOs with metrics from any backend
+3. Safe rollout for multi-cluster and edge
-4. Traffic mirroring
+4. Traffic mirroring experiments
-5. User segmentation
-6. Session affinity
-7. Gradual rollout

-The traffic engineering use-cases (4 - 7 above) are achieved by using Iter8 along with a Kubernetes service mesh or ingress.
+The traffic mirroring use-case is achieved by using Iter8 along with a Kubernetes service mesh or ingress that supports mirroring.

 ## Quick Start